idadwind1/NumberSmashCS/README.md

 - "Pause" checkbox to pause the game
 - Timer that displays your score and time used
-- Options to adjust font size, make the game always on top, show a progress bar, and display the current sum There are more options in the menu strip at the top.
+- Options to adjust font size, make the game always on top, show a progress bar, and display the current sum

+More options can be found on the menu strip at the top.

 There are also several special number types that can be introduced by enabling the "Extended Features Toggle":